kaaproject/kaa/doc/Tutorials/connect-blitzwolf-smart-socket/index.md

 5. All programming part is done.
 Please finish all hardware preparation and make the smart socket able to connect to the power.

-Now our smart socket can send the telemetry data with the voltage, current and power values.
+Now our smart socket can send the telemetry data with the voltage, current, and power values.

 Also, the device can receive commands from the Kaa platform to switch `On/Off` its state.